 Ways Of The Water

-When studying the ways of the water, you are likely to come across terms you've never seen before.
-A “stand on” vessel is one that chooses their course and the “give way” vessel should stay clear of the stand on boat's maneuvers.
+When studying the ways of the water, you are likely to come across terms you’ve never seen before.
+A “stand on” vessel is one that chooses its course and the “give way” vessel should stay clear of the stand on the boat’s maneuvers.
 What should you do to avoid colliding with another boat?
 The first step is knowing how has right of way.

 First off, all vessels must give way to any emergency or government vessels, along with any vessels not under control or which have limited maneuverability.
 A power-driven (motorized) vessel must keep out of the way of sailing vessels and commercial vessels engaged in fishing.
 If a sailing vessel has an outward motor attached, who goes first is determined by if that boat is traveling by wind power alone.

 If they are using the motor at the moment of the encounter, they should be treated as a motorized vessel.
-When powered by wind, sail boats are the stand on vessel when encountering a motorized boat.
+When powered by wind, sailboats are the stand on vessel when encountering a motorized boat.